 Tuesday, March 8, 2011

 But, I have a problem to distinguish the male and the female, I can't even find a good and detailed reference about the differences.
 However, I noticed one of the birds has very bright blue lores (the space between the eye and bill) and striking plumage as compared to the another one.
-I strongly believe that the one with the brighter color on the lores and striking plumage is the male, while the other one with pale lores and plumage must be the female.
-Do you agree?
+I strongly believe that the one with the brighter color on the lores and striking plumage is the male, while the other one with the pale lores and plumage must be the female.

 or could it be an adult with the striking lores and the immature with pale lores?
 I believe these birds are territorial birds, then why both can feed on the same ground if they are not a breeding pair?